-- People go around him and don't invite him to meetings because they don't - · want him there - Everyone that I work with avoids him, we have a special process so we can - avoid him and the drama and this really hurts his effectiveness - People alter their careers to not work with him - A long line of people have left because of him
+- · People go around him and don't invite him to meetings because they don't - want him there - Everyone that I work with avoids him, we have a special process so we can - · avoid him and the drama and this really hurts his effectiveness - · People alter their careers to not work with him - A long line of people have left because of him

-I'm sure you're wondering what clients' reactions to this type of feedback are.
-Clients reactions range from shock, denial, defensiveness, embarrassment, acceptance, hurt, sadness, and more.
+I'm sure you're wondering about the clients' reactions.
+Reactions are shock, denial, defensiveness, embarrassment, acceptance, hurt, sadness, or any combination thereof.
 They've had no insight into how their behavior affects others until now, and this information can be jolting.

-Following the feedback session, our next contact starts the coaching, and occurs within a few days of delivering the feedback.
+Within a few days of the feedback session, we hold the first coaching session.
 At this stage, clients frequently state that the feedback has validity and they can understand it.
 Many even discuss how they've already begun to make changes in their behavior.